NB-IoT NIDD via SCEF

 - SCEF sends a NIDD Information Request to HSS.

-- If the API of Step 1 includes multiple UEs, Steps 3 and 4 are repeated for each UE.
-If there is a downlink data message for a UE in the API of Step 1, it is delivered to the UE per the call flow for downlink NIDD messages.
-After processing for all UEs in the API has completed, SCEF responds to the AS.
+- SCEF responds to the AS.
+If there is a downlink data message for the UE in the API of Step 1, it is delivered to the UE per the call flow for downlink NIDD messages.

 UE registration is called the T6a Connection Establishment Procedure, and its call flow is as follows.